Fresh! Best outdoor theatre in Bucks & Oxon

 Waterperry Gardens, Wheatley

-The open air amphitheatre at Waterperry Gardens is quite clearly designed for outdoor performance and there’s quite a selection this summer into which you can sink your teeth.
-A dance-focused, family-focused version of The Secret Garden is kicking off the season on Sat 24 July, followed by a ‘delightfully daft’ retelling of Beauty and the Beast (Sat 31 July).
-The Waterperry Opera Festival is quick to follow on between 12 – 21 August including performances of Donizetti’s The Elixir of Love and Prokofiev’s Peter and the Wolf.
-Tickets start at £8.
-Book here.
+The open air amphitheatre at Waterperry Gardens is perfectly designed for outdoor performances, and there’s quite a selection this summer to sink your teeth into.
+A dance-focused, family-focused version of The Secret Garden is kicking off the season on 23 July (from £11), followed by a ‘delightfully daft’ retelling of Rapunzel (from £11, 30 July) and a wholesome showing of The Three Musketeers on 6 August (from £10) .
+The Waterperry Opera Festival is quick to follow on between 12 – 20 August including performances of Mozart’s The Marriage of Figaro and Prokofiev’s Peter and the Wolf.
+Tickets start at £15.
+Book all here.

 Garsington Opera, High Wycombe